DocumentationWebhook interface

 4. Configure your webhook endpoint for your API key

-Calling endpoint /api/v4/configure will associate your API key with your webhook endpoint
+Call /api/v4/configure to associate your API key with your webhook endpoint:

 QERKO_WEBHOOK_URL="https://your-unique-webhook-origin.com/merchant-specific-pathname"